What is CAR T-cell Therapy?

 - adults with mantle cell lymphoma

-- Breyanzi® (lisocabtagene maraleucel; liso-cel) for adults
+- Breyanzi® (lisocabtagene maraleucel; liso-cel)

 - adults with large B-cell lymphoma (LBCL)